 Magical Thinkers - 2 years, 9 months to 5 Year Olds

 Young children are playful and magical thinkers, unfettered by the laws of logic or cause and effect.
 They are imaginative explorers, adventuring out to experience the people and the world around them.
 The poetic thought process of the young child weaves together perceptions such that feeling, color, magnitude, and word become one.
 In play the imagination is at work as a child exercises the ability to realize ideas, creatively problem solve, and work cooperatively with others.
 We regard play as the true and most valuable work of a young child, and the day is simply structured to enable children to delve into imaginary worlds within a comforting and secure environment.
 Teachers introduce creative projects and instructive experiences through which young children build upon what they know and practice new skills.

-The weekly schedule includes a field trip as well as classes in Spanish and Music.
+The weekly schedule includes a field trip as well as classes in Horticulture and Music.
 In the Small School, work with letters and numbers is rooted in practical experience, such as identifying a classmate’s name while taking attendance at Morning Circle, writing a ’SAVE’ sign for a block construction, or counting the number of cups needed to set the table for the weekly Tea Party.
 Small School classes gather together for special projects and activities, and join older students for All School Meeting, Reading Buddies, and general play outside.